 National Catholic Partnership on Disability (NCPD) (USA)

 NCPD was established in 1982 to implement in parishes and dioceses throughout the United States the 1978 Pastoral Statement of U.S. Catholic Bishops on Persons with Disabilities.
-A links page offers further resources for Catholics in the U.S.A.
+A resources database provides for a search for further resources for Catholics in the U.S.A.

 Church Access for Persons with Disabilities: Catholic Teachings, Practical Suggestions and Resources (USA)

 A website by Dennis McNulty, formerly the Director of Catholic Charities Disability Services for the Diocese of Cleveland, Ohio in the U.S.A, dedicated to providing Catholic teachings and suggestions to assist persons with disabilities to participate more fully in the Church.